What to Consider When Starting a Prenda Microschool

 As you market your microschool to parents, it's beneficial to highlight your safety credentials.
 Our microschool directory allows guides to promote their certifications, giving parents peace of mind:

-The safety section of a guide profile on the microschool directory
+The safety section of a Prenda guide's profile

-💡 It’s important to know that Prenda strongly advises that parents conduct their due diligence when finding a microschool, as background checks are only one aspect of child safety.
+💡 Prenda strongly advises that parents conduct their due diligence when finding a microschool, as background checks are only one aspect of child safety.
+Prenda does not guarantee the safety of children in any microschool.
+Guides and parents should work together to ensure student safety.

-Microschool guides often establish a limited liability company (LLC) for their microschool and purchase liability insurance for additional protections.
-These additional components are not required or provided by Prenda, however.
+While optional, microschool guides often establish a limited liability company (LLC) for their microschool and purchase liability insurance for additional protections.
+These additional components are not required or provided by Prenda but you can seek out advise from our experienced guide community.

 From a virtual info-sharing session with guides from Prenda Community

-Connect with the Prenda Community to discover recommended insurance providers and gain insights into other successful microschool operations if you partner with Prenda for your microschool.
+Connect with the Prenda Community to discover recommended insurance providers and gain insights into other successful microschool operatios.

 👀 Psst…want a sneak peek into the Prenda Community?
 Read on for information on how to access our free course, The Beginner’s Guide to Microschooling, where you’ll be able to meet others like you early in their journey.
 Or go here if you simply can’t wait.

-Before you market your microschool, consider your desired day-to-day microschool operations keeping in mind logistics are of great importance to parents.
+Before you market your microschool, consider your desired day-to-day microschool operations.

-Prenda guides typically operate Monday through Thursday, with 5 to 6-hour school days spread over a 10-month calendar.
+Prenda guides typically operate Monday through Thursday, with 4-5 hour school days spread over a 10-month calendar.
 Prenda allows flexibility; schedules may vary based on guide preferences.
 This flexibility includes virtual and hybrid components to accommodate diverse learning and logistical needs.
-The schedule choice is yours (but consult parents.)
+The schedule choice is yours but we highly recommend consulting parents and adjusting your schedule based on family needs.

 To provide parents with upfront information, we include microschool schedules and other details in a dedicated section of each profile on our microschool directory.
 This way, parents can understand the daily operations before committing to a microschool: